romesalarda/awsdjangotest/README.md

 ENSURE THAT IF NO CERTIFICATE IS IN USE, USE HTTP in the URL.

+CORS is NOT setup yet.

+docker-compose run --rm web python manage.py makemigrations --noinput docker-compose run --rm web python manage.py migrate --noinput

-# TODO:
+## TODO:

-add a elastic IP so I dont have to keep changing cloudflare DNS pointer to public IPV4 everytime
+### Higher Priority
+1. Implement monitoring using sentry for Django (done), cloudwatch for EC2 (not yet)
+2. Implementing JWT access token and securing endpoints
+3. Finishing of YFC Database API endpoints (in-progress)
+4. Test endpoints (in-progress)

-Low priority
+### Low priority
-1. Implement simple tests
+1. Implement simple tests in Django
 2. Add staging environment - I.e. configure deploy.yml to create a staging environment?

-Higher Priority
-1. Implement monitoring using sentry for Django (done), cloudwatch for EC2
-2. Setting up Emails to notify me if the build fails.
+3. add a elastic IP so I dont have to keep changing cloudflare DNS pointer to public IPV4 everytime (costs money though)
-3. Switching to RDS instead of local postgres??
+4. Switching to RDS instead of local postgres?? (deferred)

 Other projects -> To help with SEO, to either learn SSR? or learn how to improve SEO in SPA (single page applications)

-docker-compose run --rm web python manage.py makemigrations --noinput docker-compose run --rm web python manage.py migrate --noinput